kdelange/Trendanalysis/README.md

 You can play with the different table types.
 Adjust the .json file you use to generate the plots.
 The *.json files are in the /template/ folder in the Trendanalysis repo.

 Then, in the trendAnalyse.sh script, the file templates/reports.sh is sourced.
-In this file the commands are noted so you can generate the report files you like, for the data types you want.
+In this file the commands are noted so you can generate the report files you like for the data types you want.
 In the command to generate the reports a json file is needed.
 These are also in the /templates/ folder in the Trendanalysis repo.
 In these json files you can note which type of graphs you want to see in the report, which is in html file format.